 Why does Covid-19 ever kill a perfectly healthy young person?

-In response to the vertiginous unpredictability, some people ignore the whole thing and ride their Harley to Sturgis, while others refuse to leave their house, for anything, under any circumstances.
+In response to the unpredictability, some people ignore the whole thing and ride their Harley to Sturgis while others refuse to leave their house, for anything, under any circumstances.

 "A time like this can make us gyrate between paralysis and impetuousness; blind us as to whose well-being matters; drive us to a frantic search for attribution that leads us to scapegoating.
 We must guard against how ambiguity can bring out the worst in us,” Sapolsky writes.